JackStockwell/code-ninja/README.md

  I can upload my resume and customise my profile

- As a user, I can see a search bar to enter keywords or titles I can use filters to narrow down the job search results based on location and job type

  As a user I can view a list of job listings matching my search criteria, with key information like job title, company name and location

  When I click on a job listing it takes me to a detailed job description page